SantosJGND/Tools_and_toys/Cluster_shape/README.md

 Population genetic simulation usually relies on the Beta distribution as a model of allele frequencies of stationary populations.
-Realistically it is rarelly the case that the set conditions required to achieve this ideal state is met in natural scenarios.
-The alternative commonly resorted to is to model frequencies as a function of prior knowledge on the history of the populations studied.
+Realistically it is rarelly the case that the conditions required to achieve this state are met in nature.
+One alternative is to model frequencies as a function of prior knowledge of the history of the populations studied.

 This repository proposes to extract the allele frequencies of local genomic windows from real data.

 The usual problem with this approach is the degree of admixture in natural populations, casting doubt on allele frequency estimates calculated along the genome, which might inadvertently capture local genetic exchanges, biasing estimations.

 We turn to mean shift, a density based clustering algorithm, to circumvent this issue.

-By calculating allele frequencies of local clusters, we ensure that the estimates are free from admixture.
 The script `cluster_frequencies.py` was created to sample allele frequencies across genomic data sets in `.geno` format.
 Genotype files must contain the string `_chr` followed by the respective chromosome number.
-Accompanying sample and marker information is required in the form `.fam` and `.bim`files respectively ([plink](http://zzz.bwh.harvard.edu/plink/) format).
+Accompanying sample and marker information is required in the form `.fam` and `.bim` files respectively ([plink](http://zzz.bwh.harvard.edu/plink/) format).
 A reference file is required, indicating samples to use and their respective population labels ([ex. ref file](https://github.com/SantosJGND/Galaxy_KDE_classifier/blob/master/Simulation_test/refs_sim.txt)).
 A file of non-reference accessions can also be provided using the flag `--admx` (ref file format).